davidmolina/davidmolina.github.io/resume.md

 ## Co-Founder

-*[BilingualHire](http://bilingualhire.co) - Portland, Oregon, Feb 2013 to Present*
+*[BilingualHire](http://bilingualhire.co) - Portland, Oregon, Apr 2014 to Present*

 Tired of waiting for a co-founder to build out the product, I enrolled in [One Month Rails on Skillshare](https://www.skillshare.com/classes/technology/Teach-Yourself-to-Code-One-Month-Rails/1289605848/projects/983) and learned the basics of Ruby on Rails.
-In 2014, I took another stab after some Thinkful coursework and flushed out our Minimal Viable Product (MVP), a job posting service allowing anyone to post a bilingual job opportunity.
-Currently, refactoring and overhauling the codebase with another rubyist and friend, [Chris Hough](https://github.com/chrishough/my-resume).
+In 2014, I took another stab after some Thinkful coursework and flushed out our Minimal Viable Product (MVP), a job posting service allowing anyone to post a bilingual job opportunity, and gained traction, users and important customer feedback.
+In early 2016, rubyist and friend, [Chris Hough](https://github.com/chrishough/my-resume) joined as our first Ruby on Rails engineer to integrate this feedback and we re-launched the web application on May 30, 2016.

 # S-2/3 OIC, Public Affairs & Protocol Officer